Mechanical Engineer

 Create job alert

-A Mechanical Engineer is sought for a prestigious contract in Saffron Walden.
+A fantastic opportunity has arisen for a Mechanical Engineer to join us on a prestigious contract in Saffron Walden.
 This is a Monday - Friday opportunity working 08:00-17:00.

 • Ensure that routine PPM is carried out to all mechanical plant in accordance with Site task schedules and asset lists.